 The average cup of coffee costs about $3, versus closer to 30 cents when you make it at home.
 By making coffee at home, you could save $2.70 per cup.
 If you’re a daily drinker, that’s daily savings.

 Those coffee runs to Starbucks do add up.
 Making coffee at home instead is one of the easiest ways to save money every day.

-Who doesn’t love to travel?
-The good news is that travel doesn’t have to cost an arm and a leg.
+Who doesn’t love an extended vacation?
+The good news is that travel doesn’t have to cost an arm and a leg — you can even travel while repaying student loan debt.
 Here are a few tips and tricks for getting the most out of every travel dollar:

 40. Stop taking so many taxis